u-root/u-bmc/README.md

    * Must have: USB storage from image
    * Cool to have: USB ethernet to host, replaces KCS IPMI interface.
    * Cool to have: USB graphics card + mouse + keyboard for KVM
+ * Optional WebUI
+   * Uses the same API as the gRPC client
+   * optional so the BMC can stay lean without loosing functionality

 # Usage